 Take Atlanta Back!

-…back before Atlanta government, county run elections, or the airport were considered synonymous with incompetence, corruption, and debauchery…back when children didn’t have parties at fun zones and entertainment centers but with their family, friends, and neighbors at their homes…back before someone thought it was good idea that Atlanta be known as the ‘strip club capital of the world, and ‘Magic City Night’ at the Hawks game is a good marketing strategy…back when ‘Freaknik’ was a sarcastic and amusing title for a AUC college reunion weekend, not invitation to public immorality and debauchery…
+…back before Atlanta government, county run elections, or the airport were considered synonymous with incompetence, corruption, and debauchery…back when children didn’t have parties at sterile fun zones and entertainment centers, but with their family, friends, and neighbors at their homes (before `takeovers’)…back before someone thought it was good idea that Atlanta be known as the ‘strip club capital of the world, and ‘Magic City Night’ at the Hawks game a good marketing strategy…back when ‘Freaknik’ was a sarcastic and amusing title for an AUC college reunion weekend, not an invitation to public immorality and debauchery…

 Grady baby?